How to set up your online fitness classes during COVID-19

 Whether you want to start online fitness classes to ride out this crisis, or you want to make it a permanent part of your business model post-Covid-19, experimenting with it is the only way to answer that question for your business.

 We have broken down the process of setting up your virtual fitness business in 6 simple steps.
-And don’t worry, our advice isn’t about buying expensive equipment, camera, or lights!
+And don’t worry, our advice isn’t about buying expensive equipment, a camera, or lights!

 In this blog, we tried to focus on the start-small-and-scale-when-it-works model.